T.I. discography

-The discography of American rapper T.I. consists of eleven studio albums, one compilation album, one remix album, four extended plays (EPs), 13 mixtapes, 110 singles (including 61 as a featured artist) and 11 promotional singles.
+The discography of American rapper T.I. consists of twelve studio albums, one compilation album, one remix album, four extended plays (EPs), 13 mixtapes, 110 singles (including 61 as a featured artist) and 11 promotional singles.
 He has also released one music video album and over 60 music videos, the details of which are included in his videography.

 Throughout his career, T.I.'s music has been released on several record labels, including Artista and Atlantic, as well as his own label imprint, Grand Hustle Records.
 T.I. has also served as an executive producer for several projects other than his own, including Big Kuntry King's debut My Turn to Eat (2008), B.G.'s Too Hood 2 Be Hollywood (2009), B.o.B's debut The Adventures of Bobby Ray (2010) and Iggy Azalea's debut EP Glory (2012), as well as her debut album The New Classic (2014).
 In 2005, T.I. had executive produced the soundtrack to the film Hustle & Flow and released the collection through his record label.
 T.I. is also a noted record producer, having produced several song recordings, a few under the pseudonym T.I.P..
 He has also served as a ghostwriter and assisting songwriter for several artists, such as Bow Wow, Sean "Diddy" Combs, Dr. Dre, Bun B and Keyshia Cole.

 T.I. was discovered by Kawan "KP" Prather and signed to his label imprint Ghet-O-Vision Entertainment.
 Upon signing a recording contract with Arista Records subsidiary LaFace Records in 2001, he shortened his name from TIP to T.I., out of respect for his Arista label-mate Q-Tip.
 In 2001, T.I. released his debut album, I'm Serious.
 The album peaked at number 98 on the US Billboard 200 chart and sold about 270,000 copies.
 Due to poor sales, T.I. asked for a joint venture deal with Arista or be released from his contract; he was subsequently granted his release and dropped from the label.
 In 2002, T.I. was featured on the Greg Street's mixtape of Field Mob's song, "All I Know" featuring Jazze Pha.
 In 2003, T.I. launched Grand Hustle Entertainment (now Grand Hustle Records) with his longtime business partner Jason Geter and signed a new deal with Atlantic Records.
 He then collaborated with fellow Atlanta-based rapper Bone Crusher and Killer Mike, for the song "Never Scared".
 The song became a hit for the summer of 2003, peaking at number 26 in the US, marking T.I.'s first appearance on the US Billboard Hot 100 chart.